 - On an annual basis, review with the Board the succession plan for the CEO, including in the event of an emergency.

 - Review and monitor the Company’s diversity and inclusion practices.

 Compensation Disclosure Responsibilities

-12. Review and discuss with management the Compensation Discussion and Analysis (“CD&A”) and the related tabular and other disclosures about executive compensation that are required to be included in the Company’s Annual Proxy Statement and Annual Report on Form 10-K; and recommend to the Board whether the CD&A should be included in the Company’s Annual Proxy Statement and Annual Report on Form 10-K.
+- Review and discuss with management the Compensation Discussion and Analysis (“CD&A”) and the related tabular and other disclosures about executive compensation that are required to be included in the Company’s Annual Proxy Statement and Annual Report on Form 10-K; and recommend to the Board whether the CD&A should be included in the Company’s Annual Proxy Statement and Annual Report on Form 10-K.

-13. Prepare a report of the Committee as required by applicable law to be included in the Company’s Annual Proxy Statement and Annual Report on Form-10-K.
+- Prepare a report of the Committee as required by applicable law to be included in the Company’s Annual Proxy Statement and Annual Report on Form-10-K.

 Compensation Consultant and Adviser Responsibilities

-24. Oversee the Company’s disclosure to stockholders in the Company’s Annual Proxy Statement and Annual Report on Form 10-K regarding any conflict of interest raised by the work of a compensation consultant in accordance with rules and regulations of the Securities and Exchange Commission.
+- Review and approve the Company’s disclosure to stockholders in the Company’s Annual Proxy Statement and Annual Report on Form 10-K regarding any conflict of interest raised by the work of a compensation consultant in accordance with rules and regulations of the Securities and Exchange Commission.

-Amended by the Board on November 15, 2012
+Last amended by the Board on November 16, 2017.

 - Financial Expert